Table of Contents

 What are the main features of video monitoring as a service?

 Video surveillance as a service businesses bring new life to existing security cameras.
-By connecting to the cloud, VSaaS solutions integrate your video surveillance and other systems to provide business insights.
+By connecting to the cloud, VSaaS solutions integrate your cloud video security and other systems to provide business insights.

 Here are some of the features available in VSaaS platforms.